enginepdf/Git/README.md

 ## Keywords

- - Repository(Git Directory) : history, tag, branch
+ - Repository(Git Directory) : a space for data with history, tag,
+   branch

  - Working Tree : a specific version Checkout-ed from git directory (Repository), working directory